Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Memory Bandwidth: Bandwidth is the max amount of information (counted in MB per second) that can be moved across the external memory interface in a second.
-The number is worked out by multiplying the bus width by its memory clock speed.
-If the card has DDR type memory, it must be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
-The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in MB per second) that can be transported across the external memory interface in one second.
+It's worked out by multiplying the card's bus width by its memory clock speed.
+If it uses DDR type RAM, it must be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
-This is worked out by multiplying the total texture units of the card by the core speed of the chip.
-The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
+This figure is worked out by multiplying the total number of texture units by the core speed of the chip.
+The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

 Display Prices